speedyrails/ecs-one-off-task/bash-version/README.md

 # ECS one-off task

-Creates a one-off ECS task.
+Creates and run a one-off ECS task.
+Also, wait for the task to finishes and describe the executed task.

 ## Requirements